 Grades of OPC:

-- OPC 33 Grade – Non-structural work
+- OPC 33 Grade – Suitable for non-structural work.

 Best Used For: